What Happened When China Joined the WTO?

 - Consumers broadly benefited from China’s WTO entry because they could buy goods from China at lower prices.

 - Corporations profited from increased access to China’s massive market.
-In 2017, for example, China accounted for about 20 percent of Apple’s sales, and since 2001, the value of U.S. agricultural exports to China increased by 1,000 percent.
+In 2017, for example, Chinese consumers accounted for about 15 percent of Apple’s sales, and since 2001, U.S. exports to China have skyrocketed by 450 percent.

 - However, labor unions in manufacturing and factory work opposed a WTO accession deal, certain that cheaper labor in China would cost jobs in the United States.
 And they were right: between 1999 and 2011, almost 6 million U.S. manufacturing jobs were lost.
 A landmark study attributed nearly 1 million of those manufacturing job losses, and 2.4 million total job losses, to competition from China.
 But because major technological advances such as automation occurred in that same time frame, economists disagree about exactly how responsible Chinese competition was for job losses in manufacturing.